grplyler/cisco-cheatsheet/README.md

 #### Nuking (Password Recovery)

-*Perform and Boot Interupt to Recover a lost or unknown password*
+*Perform a Boot Interupt to Recover a lost or unknown password*

 **WARNING**: This operation will delete all current config on the device